 Some fact sheets are aimed at the shooter to help them to understand police procedures, regardless of the end result.
 In many cases people are investigated by the police and released without charge, and some are dealt with through the criminal justice system but it is important that all parties know the systems they are subject to and to remain open minded.

-Contact the BASC Firearms team
+Would you like to contact the BASC Firearms team